jspauldo98/smart_stock/status/status1.md

 - Back-end Model(s) : C# Model(s) needed for portfolio content.
 (Stefan, Jared, in progress)
 - Unit Testing : Unit test and document the bounds of user login system.
 - Unit Testing : Unit test and document the bounds of user registration system.
+- Getting Familiar with Alpaca API (Bryce and Zach, in progress)

 ## Last 3 Weeks Completions (By Whom)
 - All Front End and Back End components related to sign in, authentication, cookie implementation, and user registration.
 (Stefan and Jared)
 - User Portfolio Back End components, ready for UI scaffolding.
 (Stefan and Jared)
 - Home page drafting and refining.
 (Stefan and Jared)
 - **OTHER MEMBER WORK HERE**

 ## Successes
 - Constructing beautiful and functional login, registration, portfolio, and homepage services, along with Alpaca experimentation has been our most recent, but great successes.